-Migrant and Seasonal Farmworker Services | January 23, 2018
+Migrant and Seasonal Farmworker Services | July 6, 2018

-TO: Division of Workforce Development and Adult Learning

-(DWDAL) staff and Local Workforce Development Area directors

-FROM: Division of Workforce Development and Adult Learning

-Maryland Department of Labor, Licensing and Regulation

-SUBJECT: Migrant and Seasonal Farmworker Services

-PURPOSE: To provide comprehensive policy guidance on processes related to labor exchange administrators, and central office managers will ensure all employees are aware of and receive copies of this policy.
-DWDAL policies are available on the DLLR website.
+- TO:Division of Workforce Development and Adult Learning (DWDAL) staff and Local Workforce Development Area directors - FROM: Division of Workforce Development and Adult Learning Maryland Department of Labor, Licensing and Regulation - SUBJECT: Migrant and Seasonal Farmworker Services - PURPOSE: To provide comprehensive policy guidance on processes related to Maryland's Migrant and Seasonal Farmworkers services - ACTION: Local Workforce Development Area directors, American Job Center (AJC) labor exchange administrators, and central office managers will ensure all employees are aware of and receive copies of this policy.
+DWDAL policies are available on the DLLR website. - EXPIRATION: Until cancelled or replaced.